Lavaill/snd-tatourmi-templates/README.md

 # MOTHERSHIP THERMAL TEMPLATES
-A repo containing various thermal printing templates for , initially meant for use with the Mothership role-playing game.
-Aesthetically they should match any industrial Sci-Fi with a hint of corporate dystopia or cassette futurism, which will cover most popular science fiction role-playing games short of, maybe, Eclipse Phase.
+A repo containing various thermal printing templates for use with [Sales and Dungeons](https://sales-and-dungeons.app/), initially meant for the Mothership role-playing game.
+Aesthetically they should match any industrial Sci-Fi with a hint of corporate dystopia or cassette futurism, which will cover most popular science fiction RPG's short of Eclipse Phase.

 ## Templates

 ### Contract
-A player-facing handout representing a contract someone gave to the P.C's.
+A player-facing handout representing a contract for the P.C's.
 Go over each objective at the end with a sharpie and stamp it before payment for extra flavor.

 ### Mission
 A small G.M recap of a mission for quick reference during play.
-Not meant for the players, this one's for you.
+Not meant for the players, this one's for *you*!

 ### Wound
 A handout of a wound meant to be **aggressively stapled** on a player's character sheet.
 Only allow them to remove it when it's healed, the leftover staple leaving a physical scar on their sheet, forever.
 Using a **bigger** stapler for heavier wounds is optional but recommended.
 I'm partial to the Rapid K1 myself for those extra-large scars.
 Not a sponsor.

 ### O2 Bill
-An oxygen bill meant to replace the oxygen bill and shore leave systems in A Pound of Flesh, inspired by Shadowdark's realtime torches.
-Stamp when paid.
+An oxygen bill meant to replace the oxygen and shore leave systems in A Pound of Flesh, inspired by Shadowdark's realtime torches.
+Stamp when paid!

 ### Crew Ledger
-A quick player-facing handout representing known crew members.
+A quick player-facing handout representing a list of known crew members.

 ## Notes
 Most template properties allow html injection.
 This is used for the --redacted-- effect and for sponsor html injection in the O2 bill.
 I made sure to leave exemples in the skeletons you can take inspiration from.

 ## How to use

+### Printer Format
+The templates should work with any thermal printer but the use of column layout means an 80mm, 576px printer is optimal.

+### Stamp Size
 The stamp boxes are meant to accomodate loyalty-card scale stamps.
 You can find many cheap auto-refill ones online.

 ### Mission, Contract and ID